 The above research is a simple sampling of the debate in the medical community as to the benefit of losing weight before knee replacement.
 In our practice we want to help people avoid knee replacement through our various regenerative injection techniques and whole body wellness.
 This includes diet for weight loss and inflammation reduction.

 The management of inflammation is a very important part of our practice.
 Not just knee inflammation, but chronic body wide inflammation.

-Now here is a December 2018 study (2) which suggests that patients should reduce their Body Mass Index (BMI) with a high fiber diet and thereby reduce C-protein inflammatory markers.
+Here is a December 2018 study (3) which suggests that knee osteoarthritis patients should reduce their Body Mass Index (BMI) with a high fiber diet and thereby reduce C-protein inflammatory markers.
 This come from researchers at Boston University School of Medicine.